brvpuyve/MS2PIP-for-DIA/README.md

-# The future of peptide-centric Data-Independent Acquisition is predicted
+# The future of peptide-centric DIA is predicted
 Dear,

 First of all, I would like to thank you for showing your interest into our GitHub page.